Season for Love

 Season for Love is a 2018 American-Canadian romantic comedy.
 It was directed by Jill Carter and starred Autumn Reeser and Marc Blucas.
 It premiered on Hallmark Channel on August 25, 2018.

 Plot

-Two chefs and former high school sweethearts return to their small Texas sundown town.
-Tylar is a single mother who just lost her job in San Francisco.
+Two chefs and former high school sweethearts return to their small Texas town.
+Tyler is a single mother who just lost her job in San Francisco.
 Khorey is the author of bestselling cookbooks.
 While they compete in the Annual BBQ cook-off, their feelings are rekindled.